 Situated on one of Denmark’s southern islands, Falster, the land covers 2.800 square meters.
 It is adjacent to large agricultural fields to the west; to the east and to the south one can view the ocean and the beach.
 The house in one level comprises 200m ² gross and 163 m² net.

 The desire to retain the old oak trees had a decisive influence on the location of the volume and its spatial cubature.
 With its U-form shaped building type the volume embraces – or frames the seaside as well as creates a private and intimate courtyard.
 Moreover, it ensures simultaneously the survival and the respect of the vegetation.
 The cottage is placed on a pile foundation where air and vegetation continue underneath the raised floor.
 The smooth topographical movement in the landscape is articulated inside the house.
 A couple of steps between the southern wing and the kitchen-family room and further steps in the north wing located in the transition to master bedroom reverberate accordingly to the outdoor terrain conditions.
 The house remains on one level with an ongoing flat roof that effects different interior heights.

 The accommodation can be functionally grouped into three segments.
-An entrance zone with a family-kitchen area, an area with bedrooms, baths and technique - and a wing with the living room prolonged in a guest/working area including bath.
+An entrance zone with a family-kitchen area, an area with bedrooms, baths and a wing with the living room prolonged in a guest/working area including bath.
 The family-kitchen room is extended by the two large outdoor verandas to the east and to the west which provide for a generous expansion into nature.